oktadev/okta-blog/_source/_posts/2023-09-15-workflows-workshop.md

 ## What is Okta Workflows?
 [Okta Workflows](https://www.okta.com/platform/workflows/) is a no-code platform that allows building automations to help with identity processes.

-The following are use cases where you can use Workflows.
+The following are use cases for using Workflows.

 ### Provision and deprovision app accounts
 When an employee joins your company, Workflows simplifies the task of provisioning their account.